missionpinball/mpf-docs/tutorial/8_plunger.rst

 at the plunger?
 (This is common in single ball machines, like EMs and older solid state machines.)
 In this case you can't follow this step in the tutorial since you don't have the switch.
-Instead check our guide "How to configure plunger lanes that don't have plunger switches".
+Instead check our guide :doc:`/devices/plunger_no_switch`.
 Then come back and continue with the next step of the tutorial.

 1. Add your plunger lane switch
 -------------------------------